alimac/finding-the-entrance/README.md

 Note:
 - Great way to learn about a topic
+- 20 minute talk about Vagrant: spent many hours getting into the nuts and bolts of Vagrant
-- As a beginner at something, you are an *expert* at being a beginner
+- "I'm just a beginner": as a beginner at something, you are already an *expert* at being a beginner